extenda/structurizr-to-png/README.md

 # Appearance

 All renderers support Structurizr themes.
 The theme must be reachable on a public URL.
-If no theme is specified a [default theme](./src/main/resources/themes/theme.json) will be used.
+If no theme is specified the [dsl-to-png theme](./src/main/resources/themes/theme.json) will be used.

 Renderers may also support output options, typically controlled with view properties.